Hybrid Meetings: Stop Losing Remote Participants

 - Breakout discussions in smaller groups

-Some team activities work particularly well in hybrid settings:
+Some team activities work particularly well in hybrid settings.
+For more options, see our list of icebreaker games for large groups.

 Async warm-ups: Before synchronous time, have everyone submit responses to a fun question.
 Share highlights when you meet.